 With all of the “Pros” that we have discussed so far (and the long list of other “Pros” to come), you should expect a little sticker shock when you first review InMotion’s pricing packages.

-With plans starting at only $2.95 a month, InMotion offers some of the best services in the industry at a price that can’t be beaten.
+With plans starting at $3.99 a month, InMotion offers some of the best services in the industry.

 Before you get too excited, I encourage you to read the rest of this review, because InMotion’s pricing plan does come with a catch.